chaotic-aur/toolbox/README.md

 - `chaotic help {syncthing,rsync}`

   Instructions to the mirroring services.
-  RSync is one-way (primary->cluster) only, and Syncthing both ways.
+  RSync is one-way (primary->cluster) only, and Syncthing is both ways.

 - `chaotic routine {hourly,morning,afternoon,nightly,midnight}`